 Unemployment Insurance

+Date

+1/95

-In compliance with the Indiana Employment Security Act (IESA), the University assumes the liability for payments for unemployment insurance.
+ltem C.12 In compliance with the Indiana Employment Security Act (IESA), the University assumes the liability for payments for unemployment insurance.
 Unemployment insurance benefits to eligible employees (as defined by the IESA) may be made if state eligibility requirements are met.
 A claim must be filed with the local office of the State Department of Employment and Training Services.